 May is American Stroke Month

-Stroke is a leading cause of death and disability, but is treatable when recognized quickly.
+Stroke is a leading cause of death and permanent brain injury among adults, but is treatable when recognized quickly.

-Symptoms may include sudden numbness or weakness in the face, arm or leg, typically on one side of the body.
-Other warning signs are intense headache, confusion, and trouble speaking or seeing in one or both eyes.
+Signs of stroke may include sudden numbness or weakness in the face, arm or leg (typically on one side of the body).
+Other warning signs include trouble seeing, walking or speaking and unexplained sudden, severe headache.

-Successful treatment is usually most effective when administered as quickly as possible after symptom onset.
-Timely surgery, clot busting drugs or image-guided intracranial vascular treatments can result in complete or near-complete recovery from the effects of stroke.
+Treatment is most effective and successful when it is administered as quickly as possible after symptoms appear.
+Timely surgery, clot busting drugs or image-guided intracranial vascular treatments can result in a complete or near-complete recovery from the effects of stroke.

-Risk for stroke increases as people age, but some lifestyle changes can decrease that risk.
+Your risk for stroke increases as you age, but some lifestyle changes – such as quitting smoking, maintaining a healthy weight, and exercising more – can help decrease that risk.

 Remember— stroke is treatable when recognized quickly.
 Know the symptoms and get emergency medical help promptly when you see the signs.